0xDBFB7/ionprinter/documents/bowtie.md

 The wide range of angles is also essential to prevent defects from propogating.
 A single beam will tend to exponentially amplify any pits and lands in the substrate, whereas the array will provide a smoothing set of lines-of-sight.

+It also allows us to accomodate a wide range of materials simultaneously.

+All this comes at the cost of complexity in feedthroughs, larger vacuum chamber volume, higher surface area to clean, control and feedback bandwidths, and common-beam repulsion effects.